Bo (parashah): Fourth reading—Exodus 11:4–12:20

 In the fourth reading, Moses warned Pharaoh that God would kill every firstborn in Egypt.
 And Moses left Pharaoh in hot anger.
 A closed portion ends here.

 In the continuation of the reading, God told Moses and Aaron to mark that month as the first of the months of the year.
 And God told them to instruct the Israelites in the laws of the Passover service, of the Passover lamb, and of abstaining from leavened bread.
-(See Commandments below.)
 The fourth reading and the third open portion end here.

 Fifth reading—Exodus 12:21–28

-In the short fifth reading, Moses instructed the elders of Israel to kill their Passover lambs, paint their doorways with the lamb's blood, and remain inside their houses until the morning.
-For God would smite the Egyptians, but when God saw the blood on the lintel, God would pass over the house and not allow "the Destroyer" to come into that house.
-The Israelites were to observe the Passover service for all time, and when their children would ask what the service means, they were to say that it commemorated the time when God passed over the Israelites' houses when God smote the Egyptians. ' And the people bowed the head and worshipped.
+In the short fifth reading, Moses instructed the elders of Israel to kill their Passover lambs, paint their doorways with the lamb's blood, and remain inside until the morning.
+For God would smite the Egyptians, but when God saw the blood on the lintel, God would pass over the house and not allow the Destroyer to come into that house.
+The Israelites were to observe the Passover service for all time, and when their children would ask what the service means, they were to say that it commemorates the time when God passed over the Israelites' houses when God smote the Egyptians.
+And the people bowed and worshipped.
 And the Israelites did as God commanded Moses and Aaron.
 The fifth reading and a closed portion end here.